TakaHoribe/autoware.universe/perception/map_based_prediction/Readme.md

 | `dist_ratio_threshold_to_right_bound`       | double | Conditions for using lane change detection of objects.
 Distance to the right bound of lanelet.               |
 | `diff_dist_threshold_to_left_bound`         | double | Conditions for using lane change detection of objects.
 Differential value of horizontal position of objects. |
 | `diff_dist_threshold_to_right_bound`        | double | Conditions for using lane change detection of objects.
 Differential value of horizontal position of objects. |

-## Assumptions / Known limits

-`map_based_prediction` can only predict future trajectories for cars, tracks and buses.

 ## Reference